 Change game levels by loading a new scene

-Work with sound clips for background music and audio cues
+Work with sound clips for background music and audio cues ads

 Introduction

 In the previous chapters, a skeletal game engine was constructed to support basic drawing operations.
 Drawing is the first step to constructing your game engine because it allows you to observe the output while continuing to expand the game engine functionality.
 In this chapter, the two important mechanisms, interactivity and resource support, will be examined and added to the game engine.
 Interactivity allows the engine to receive and interpret player input, while resource support refers to the functionality of working with external files like the GLSL shader source code files, audio clips, and images.